Pine Creek (Huntington Creek tributary): History

 Johnathan Westover, an early settler of Huntington Township, Luzerne County settled in the northwestern part of the township, near Pine Creek.
 Abram Dodder, a member of the second family to inhabit Fishing Creek Township, in Columbia County, settled on the creek in 1786.
 His father arrived there in 1788.

 In 1814, Pine Creek was designated as a public highway between a sawmill belonging to Amos Buckalew in Columbia County and a location near Johnathan Westover's sawmill in Huntington Township, Luzerne County.

-The August 19, 1890 Columbia/Luzerne County Tornado, passed by the creek, where it had a smell resembling sulfur.
+The August 19, 1890 Wilkes-Barre tornado, passed by the creek, where it had a smell resembling sulfur.
 The tornado was moving at approximately 60 mi per hour at this point.

 A woolen mill was built on Little Pine Creek, a tributary of Pine Creek, circa 1820.
 In the 1800s, D. Chatfield Brittain owned a 62-acre tract of forest on Pine Creek.
 In the early 1900s, industries in the vicinity of Pine Creek included agriculture and timber.